 Key Stage 5

-At A Level, students follow the AQA syllabus, ‘Love through the Ages’ in their first year.
+A Level students follow the AQA syllabus, ‘Love through the Ages’ in their first year.
 In their second year of the A Level, students prepare a Non Examination Assessment – their coursework, which is an independent piece of work supported through initial structured teaching.

 The English Department provide and oversee a wide variety of extra-curricular ‘literary’ activities, from debating, theatre visits, study days, creative writing societies and Slam Poetry clubs to the Sixth Form Close Reading group.